torvalds/linux/Documentation/process/submitting-patches.rst

 -------------------------------

-When other developers receive your patches and start the review process, it is often useful for them to know where in the tree history they should place your work.
-This is particularly useful for automated CI processes that attempt to run a series of tests in order to establish the quality of your submission before the maintainer starts the review.
+When other developers receive your patches and start the review process, it is absolutely necessary for them to know what is the base commit/branch your work applies on, considering the sheer amount of maintainer trees present nowadays.
+Note again the **T:** entry in the MAINTAINERS file explained above.

+This is even more important for automated CI processes that attempt to run a series of tests in order to establish the quality of your submission before the maintainer starts the review.

 If you are using ``git format-patch`` to generate your patches, you can automatically include the base tree information in your submission by